-Course Code MARKETNG 1001 Course Introduction to Marketing Coordinating Unit Adelaide Business School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course is designed to provide students with an understanding of the principles of Marketing.
+Course Code MARKETNG 1001 Course Introduction to Marketing Coordinating Unit Marketing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course is designed to provide students with an understanding of the principles of Marketing.
 There will be a focus on the management of the marketing activities and how marketing relates to overall organisational functioning, including the management of exchange processes between business units and consumers and between firms.
 It will include topics such as environmental analysis, industry and competitor analysis, objective setting, marketing strategies and marketing mix components such as pricing, distribution, product and service development and promotion including both traditional and digital marketing communication.
 Additionally, the course will provide opportunities for the practical implementation of the concepts covered and the development of problem solving skills by means of face-to-face seminars and tutorials and online learning.

 Course Coordinator: Dr David Schmidtke

 The full timetable of all activities for this course can be accessed from Course Planner.Adelaide students in this course are expected to attend one 2-hour lectures each week starting in Week 1; and a 1-hour tutorial each week starting in Week 2.
 A detailed timetable will be available on MyUni.

 ◾Students in this course are expected to attend two 1-hour lectures and one 2-hour practical (tutorial) class each week.

 ◾PRACTICALS (tutorials) commence in WEEK 2 and ASSESSMENT in practicals BEGINS in WEEK 2.

 ◾Melbourne Campus students are asked to refer to MyUni for applicable timetable and assessment information.

 Course Learning OutcomesKnowledge and Understanding